Gian Franco Morini: Collaborations

 For Tony Snake, he wrote, directed and edited the commercial "Avoid the Chainsaw", using an old animation stand and the technique of photoanimation, combined with modern digital software.

 He later used photoanimation, combined with the anaglyph technique, when he collaborated with Culture Prophet on the project "Culture Prophet – Hustler", that he wrote, directed and edited.

 The project was shot in Nevada in the Las Vegas Valley and the Red Rock Canyon National Conservation Area.

 He finally worked with Daryl Xavier Stone and Francesco Frankstarr Parlatore, on the project "Rod Stone & Frankstarr: I'm a Tigör", that he wrote, directed, animated and edited.

-Academy's years
+New York Film Academy years

 While student at the New York Film Academy, he shot an unofficial music video for Mr. Oizo's track "Positif", as one of the projects in the 2-year course.
 A-Trak (born Alain Macklovitc), Kanye West's dj, published an article on his blog about it believing was the official work of his good friend Quentin Dupieux a.k.a.
 Mr. Oizo.
 Quentin Dupieux himself had to comment on the video indicating how he was not, in fact, the author of the clip.

 An unofficial "horror" music video about vegetables' tortures that he wrote, directed, edited and acted in, for The Bloody Beetroots, while still in film school, has now over 800,000 views on YouTube.
-The project was shot on Kodak Plus-X film, with an old Arriflex camera made in Western Germany during the 1950s.
+The project was shot on Kodak Plus-X film, with an old Arriflex camera made in West Germany during the 1950s.